focus-editor/focus/LOG.md

 - Improve resource usage: query monitor refresh rate and adjust sleeping time based on that
     - Draw a figure - will that cause longer frames sometimes?
 Probably that's ok?
     - Don't skip frames when dragging scrollbar

-- Add a warning on large texts (maybe semi-transparent)
-- When unable to save file, show a warning (have an error log?)

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types